GavinHuttley/gav_blog/posts/setting_up_your_computer.rst

 Reproducible computational environments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There is no single answer to this challenge that applies to all cases.
 Some will argue that conda_ provides the most general solution to this problem.
-My own experience is that if your computations include a supercomputer, you may find it troublesome.
+My own experience is that if your computations include a supercomputer, you may find conda troublesome.
 Supercomputers are often administered via a granting system whereby some quantity of resources is allocated.
 Those resources include CPU hours and storage.
 If you exceed your allocation, you can no longer use the computer.

 ``conda`` does not work well in the supercomputer context.
-Shared facilities may penalise user accounts with many files due to the significant overhead they can impose.
-(This is measured via `inodes <https://en.wikipedia.org/wiki/Inode>`_.)
-I have witnessed this effect of naive ``conda`` installs.)
-Second, supercomputer facilities often provide custom builds of core tools.
+Shared facilities may penalise user accounts with many files [#]_ due to the significant overhead they can impose on performance of the file sustem.
+I have witnessed this effect with naive ``conda`` installs.
+In addition, supercomputer facilities often provide custom builds of core tools.
 For instance, higher performance builds of Python than what you will obtain from ``conda-forge``.

-So if ``conda`` seems to be the only way to solve your case, make sure you only install the minimal dependency set.
+If ``conda`` seems to be the only way to solve your case, make sure you only install the minimal dependency set.
 You can specify that set using a `conda environment yaml file <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually>`_, remembering to "pin" [#]_ your versions.

-If you are lucky enough to have a Python-only project, then use the built-in capability to create virtual environments.
+If you are lucky enough to have a Python-only project, then use the `built-in capability <https://realpython.com/python-virtual-environments-a-primer/>`_ to create virtual environments.
 These can be made portable by creating a ``requirements.txt`` file, which you share between your different accounts.
 If this is the approach you take, be sure and `pin your dependency versions <https://pip.pypa.io/en/latest/reference/requirements-file-format/>`_.

+.. tip:: You can reconstruct your computing environment by just the yaml or requirements file.
+This file should be version controlled too.

 Structuring your projects
 =========================